wagerfield/onno/readme.md

 export type ButtonClassNameType = ButtonProps["className"] // `ClassValue` from `clsx`
 ```

 By default *all* variants are *optional*.
-To require one or more variants, pass a string union of variant keys as the second argument to the `OnnoProps` type:
+To require one or more variants, pass a string union of required variant keys as the second argument to the `OnnoProps` type:

 ```ts
 import { onno, type OnnoProps } from "onno"